-- Comply with all reasonable instructions regarding wellbeing, health and safety policies and processes and also the Health and Safety at Work Act 2015. - Take reasonable care to ensure that, in the performance of your employment, you do not undermine your own wellbeing, health and safety or that of any other person. - Work in a safe and responsible manner, ensuring incidents, accidents, hazards or near misses are promptly reported.
+- Complies with all reasonable instructions regarding Health and Safety policies and processes and the Health and Safety at Work Act 2015. - Takes reasonable care to ensure that in the performance of their employment they do not undermine their own health and safety or the health and safety of any other person. - Works in a safe and responsible manner, ensuring incidents, accidents, hazards or near misses are promptly reported.